 - We suggest you wear comfortable, non-restrictive workout clothing.
 Layers help to adjust for temperature changes during and after class.

 - Remove your shoes before entering the yoga room.
-You may leave your shoes in a cubby in the studio lobby.
-This preserves the sacred nature of the studio space.
-We recommend taking your valuables inside the studio.
+You may leave your shoes in a cubby in the studio lobby to help preserve the sacred nature and cleanliness of the studio space.
+We recommend taking your valuables with you into the yoga room.

 - Please practice Saucha (cleanliness) by kindly wiping up any sweat from around your yoga mat after class.
 Your yoga Sangha (community) will thank you for your thoughtfulness.